newism/nsm.short_url.ee_addon/README.md

 User guide
 ----------

-1. Create a new template group called 'x' with a single index.html template.
+1. Create a new template group called '-' with a single index.html template.
 2. Add `{exp:nsm_short_url:redirect}` to the template.
 3. Add `{exp:nsm_short_url:link}` to your templates where you want your short links to be outputted
 4. Optional: Add `{exp:nsm_short_url:meta}` to the head of your site to add a short url hint for search engines, social media sites.